How Contractors Get More Leads in 2026: A Contractor Lead Generation Guide

 8. Contractor directories and marketplaces

-9. Social proof on local social platforms
+9. Local social platforms

 10. Email and text follow-up